 REFUSED r

-H11j.
-Which of the following is the primary social network used by this person?

-CODE ONE ONLY

-Facebook, 1

-Twitter, 2

-MySpace, 3

-personal blog, or 4

-other (SPECIFY) 99

-NONE 0 GO TO END1

-DON’T KNOW d GO TO END1

-REFUSED r GO TO END1

-H11k.
-What name does this person use in that social network?

-NAME

-DON’T KNOW d

-REFUSED r

 END OF CALL

 END1.
 Those are all of the questions I have.
 You will receive $10 as a token of our appreciation.
 We will be in touch with you again in about a year to see how you are doing.
 As I mentioned earlier, a computer will randomly assign you to one of two study groups.
-Please hand the phone back to the staff person at [PROGRAM], and he or she will let you know which group you have been assigned to.
+Please hand the phone back to the staff person at [PROGRAM NAME], and he or she will let you know which group you have been assigned to.
 Thank you.

 INTERVIEWER: INFORM PROGRAM STAFF THAT RESPONDENT HAS COMPLETED THE INTERVIEW AND HE OR SHE CAN CONTINUE WITH RANDOM ASSIGNMENT.

 END2.
 Thank you very much for your time.
 Those are all of the questions I have.
-Can you please hand the phone back to the staff person at [PROGRAM]?
+As I mentioned earlier, we will be contacting you again in about one year to update some of the information you give us today and ask some new questions.
+Can you please hand the phone back to the staff person at [PROGRAM NAME]?

 INTERVIEWER: INFORM PROGRAM STAFF THAT RESPONDENT IS NOT ELIGIBLE TO PARTICIPATE IN THE CSPED STUDY BECAUSE SHE OR HE DOES NOT HAVE ANY BIOLOGICAL CHILDREN OR IS NOT 18 YEARS OF AGE.